-In fact, up to 75% of freelancers chose to become one out of preference rather than a necessity because of the perks they can enjoy.
+In fact, up to 69% of office employees chose to become a freelancer out of preference rather than a necessity because of the perks they can enjoy.

 And so are the businesses that hire freelancers.
 One of the factors contributing to the rise of the freelancing industry is the increasing number of companies opting to hire freelancers rather than full-time employees.